Hyperion Solutions: History

 Oracle Corporation announced on March 1, 2007 it had agreed to purchase Hyperion Solutions Corporation for $3.3 billion in cash.

 The transaction was completed on April 18, 2007 and Hyperion now operates as a division of Oracle.

-Oracle extended support for most Hyperion products (v11.1.2.x) to 2018.
+Oracle extended support for most Hyperion products to at least 2036.

 Hyperion BI tools were bundled into Oracle Business Intelligence Suite Enterprise Edition.

 Market

 Vendors in the business intelligence space are often categorized into: